TeaEngineering/aioartnet/README.md

 It can also be used __passively__ to build the network model without joining as an Art-Net Node.

 We also have a propriety iOS/Xcode component available for commercial licensing that uses the same event driven API as this code.
+This will be a significantly better starting point for new designs than [libartnet](https://github.com/OpenLightingProject/libartnet) for most projects.

 Install
 -----